 One thing happens after the other.

-- With por, however, everything usually happens at the same time.
-In essence, the two events occuring in the same sentence are inseparable.
+With por, however, everything usually happens at the same time.
+In essence, the two events occurring in the same sentence are inseparable.

 |El ladrón entró por la ventana.|